-Penalty-free early withdrawals are the reason a 457b plan is a perfect tool for us in the FIRE movement.
+Penalty-free early withdrawals are why a 457b plan is a perfect tool for us in the FIRE movement.

-By combining this account with other strategies such as a Roth Conversion Ladder, you can minimize your tax liability and have access to your retirement account funds much earlier than the typical retirement age.
+By combining this account with other strategies, such as a Roth Conversion Ladder, you can minimize your tax liability and access your retirement account funds much earlier than the typical retirement age.

-The 457b plan allows you to defer an additional $19,500 to a tax-advantaged account.
-If you combine this with a 401k or 403b you can DOUBLE your contributions towards tax-advantaged accounts.
+The 457b plan allows you to defer an additional $20,500 to a tax-advantaged account.
+If you combine this with a 401k or 403b, you can DOUBLE your contributions toward tax-advantaged accounts.

-This allows you to defer pay taxes on up to $39,000 a year!
+This allows you to defer taxes on up to $45,000 a year!
 It also means reaching your retirement savings goal much faster.

 Pay Fewer Taxes

-Contribution limits to a 457b plan are doubled for the final 3 years before attaining normal retirement age.
-This means that 3 years before “normal” retirement age, you can contribute $39,000 to your 457b plan.
+Contribution limits to a 457b plan are doubled for the final 3 years before attaining “normal” retirement age.
+This means that 3 years before the “normal” retirement age, you can contribute $45,000 to your 457b plan.

 Possibly even more with the catch-up contributions from your 401k or 403b.

-“Normal” retirement age for a 457 b plan is usually 50 years of age, but you should confirm with your human resources department.
+The “Normal” retirement age for a 457 b plan is usually 50 years old, but you should confirm with your human resources department.

 Lack Of Good Investment Options